 UMD offers a Master in Landscape Architecture that prioritizes education in ecological design and management, including in works of ecological restoration, with a view toward environmental sustainability.
 The interdisciplinary approach offers training across the skill spectrum.
 The program is accredited by the Landscape Architecture Accreditation Board and meets all the academic requirements for licensure as a landscape architect.

-The School of Public Policy at UMD offers a Master of Public Policy degree that include a concentration option for environmental studies.
+The https://spp.umd.edu/admissions/masters-admissions offers a Master of Public Policy degree that include a concentration option for environmental studies.
 Anchored by the school’s respected Center for Global Sustainability, you’ll learn about high level approaches to building consensus on sustainable efforts at the international level.

 The school also offers a Master in Energy Systems Engineering through the A. James Clark School of Engineering.
 You’ll learn about all the hot new technology game-changers in photovoltaics, battery chemistry, and all the intricacies of advanced energy systems.